 Read on and discover what we believe are the best things to do in Christchurch.

-Must-see things to do in Christchurch
+Must-see Christchurch

 International Antarctic Centre

-Christchurch is one of the world’s staging destinations for Antarctic scientific expeditions, so it’s fitting that the International Antarctic Centre is here.
-The centre is both educational and fun as it explores Antarctica’s history and the modern-day technology used for study.
-It’s a family-friendly venue that adults love too.
+The centre is educational and fun as it explores Antarctica’s history and the modern-day technology used for study.
+It’s a family-friendly venue with something for everyone.

 One of the top indoor activities in the city, it’s perfect for a rainy day or anytime.